 Wall-Hung Toilets: A Look at Behind-the-Scenes

-If you love the sleek lines of the “floating toilet” style, be sure to check off these boxes before you shop
+If you love the sleek lines of the “floating toilet” style, here’s a technical checklist

-Once prevalent in European commercial spaces, the sleek and smart design of wall-hung toilets are making their way into residential homes in the U.S. Consider the benefits: the ease of cleaning with no more hard-to-reach spots, the gaining of valuable floor space, and more water-efficient options.
-(For the latter, look for the Environmental Protection Agency’s WaterSense label and aim for a “low-flow” model that uses around 1.0 gallons per flush, or gpf).
-Its minimalistic flair won’t only transform your master bath; it’s also a solution for awkward, tight spaces or that dream powder room with limited square footage.
-Before choosing your model, consider these prerequisites:
+Once prevalent in European commercial spaces, the sleek and smart design of wall-hung toilets continues to be popular in U.S. residential homes.
+Consider the benefits: the ease of cleaning with no more hard-to-reach spots, the gaining of valuable floor space, and more water-efficient options.
+For the latter, look for the Environmental Protection Agency’s WaterSense label to find a low-flow model that uses 1.28 gallons per flush or less.

 Do you have room behind your walls?